 Arizona doctors can come to California to perform abortions under new law signed by Gov. Newsom

-SACRAMENTO (AP) — Arizona doctors can temporarily come to California to perform abortions for their patients under a new law signed by Gov. Gavin Newsom.
+SACRAMENTO, Calif.
+(AP) — Arizona doctors can temporarily come to California to perform abortions for their patients under a new law signed Thursday by Gov. Gavin Newsom.

-California’s law is a response to Arizona’s Supreme Court last month upholding an 1864 law that bans nearly all abortions in that state.
-The Arizona Legislature responded by repealing the law earlier this month but that won’t take effect until later this year.

-In the interim, Arizona doctors and their patients can now come to California for the procedure.

-“I’m grateful for the California Legislative Women’s Caucus and all our partners for moving quickly to provide this backstop,” Newsom said.
-“California stands ready to protect reproductive freedom.”
+California’s law is meant to give Arizonans an option to receive legal abortions from their doctor over the next several months.
+The move was a reaction to a recent Arizona Supreme Court decision to reinstate a law — first passed in 1864, but not enforced for decades — that bans nearly all abortions in Arizona, without exceptions for rape or incest.

-Since the Supreme Court’s overturning of Roe v.
-Wade in 2022, more than 20 states began enforcing abortion bans of varying degrees.
+The Supreme Court’s overturning of Roe v.
+Wade in 2022 allowed states to set their own abortion laws.
+More than 20 states have since enforced abortion bans of varying degrees.
+In Arizona, it is still unclear exactly when — or if — the Civil War-era ban will be instituted.
+But the Democrats who control California’s Legislature didn’t want to take chances.

-California has done the opposite, with Newsom vowing to make the state a “sanctuary” for people in other states seeking abortions.
+He vowed to make the state a “ sanctuary ” for people in other states seeking abortions.
 California has passed dozens of laws to protect abortion access, including setting aside $20 million in taxpayer money to help pay for patients in other states to travel to California to get an abortion.

-Still, Democrats in the California Legislature felt the law was necessary.
-State Sen. Nancy Skinner, a Democrat from Berkeley and the bill’s author, said a law was stronger than an executive order from a governor.
+The law Newsom signed on Thursday does not include new money to help Arizona patients travel to California for abortions.
+But Newsom partnered with the advocacy group Red Wine and Blue to raise money from private donors to help Arizona patients travel to California.

+The group, headquartered in Ohio and launched by the Arizona Freedom Trust, seeks to organize suburban women.
+It had raised just over $111,000 toward its nearly $500,000 goal, according to its website.

-“Once again California has made it crystal clear for all who need or deliver essential reproductive care: We’ve got your back,” Skinner said.
+“Once again California has made it crystal clear for all who need or deliver essential reproductive care: We’ve got your back,” said state Sen. Nancy Skinner, a Democrat from Berkeley and the author of the bill.

-California’s law says Arizona doctors who are licensed in that state can come to California to perform abortions through Nov.
-30.

-The Newsom administration said California’s law is “a critical stopgap for Arizona patients and providers.”

 The law says Arizona doctors would have to tell California regulators where they planned to perform abortions in the state.
 But the law bars California regulators from publishing any information on their website about Arizona doctors aside from the doctor’s name, status and license number.

-Note: This story has been corrected to say the earliest the near-total abortion ban in Arizona could take effect would be in the fall.